-Constant head shaking can bruise the earflap—a hematoma.
+Constant head shaking can bruise the earflap and create a hematoma.
 When that happens it can swell up like a giant blood blister, ballooning the skin with blood and serum.
-That takes surgery to correct.
+Sometimes this takes surgery to correct.

-Puppies with fur growing inside their ears (Poodles, Cockers, Lhasa apsos, etc.) should have the fur periodically plucked out to increase air circulation and prevent infections.
+Dogs with fur growing inside their ears (such as poodles, shih tzus, cocker spaniels, and Lhasa apsos) can have the fur periodically plucked out to increase air circulation which may help prevent infections.
 Ask your groomer or veterinarian to demonstrate so that you or a professional can maintain good ear grooming care.

 Discuss with your veterinarian ways to help prevent your pet's ear infections.
 For some pet's, periodic cleanings with an ear cleaner from your veterinarian may be helpful or if your pet is prone to ear hair, consider having your dog's ears plucked when they are groomed.